redspider/codewars2014/README.md

 We attacked the problem from multiple directions but the winner on the day was Martyn with an enormous HTML file full of ascii output surrounded in a pre tag and resized via css to one pixel each.
-This may have been the dirtiest hack we implemented in the competition and we still feel shamed.
+This may have been the dirtiest hack we implemented in the competition and we still feel shamed/awesome.

 Next time I'll make sure I have PIL installed.